 What is the cost of surgery?

 This varies depending on the location of the surgery, and prices are subject to change at any time.
 As of January 2018, surgery at the Bozon Clinic is $46k USD (depending on exchange rate and if stem cells are requested).
 Surgery at the JASMINE clinic is $17k USD (depeding on exchange rate).
 The RVC is charging £12,000 GBP (~$17,000 USD).
 The surgery is currently subsidized by the RVC.
 The cost is expected to slightly increase in the future as it slowly approaches its break-even target.
 Please keep in mind that the cost of surgery itself is only one portion of the total cost.
-Deposit to hold surgery date, Travel to France, Japan, or Singapore, along with pre-op and post-op check-ups (blood work, X-Rays, Echocardiograms) also needs to be factored in.
+Deposit to hold surgery date, Travel to France or Japan, along with pre-op and post-op check-ups (blood work, X-Rays, Echocardiograms) also needs to be factored in.

 What is the latest age recommended for surgery?

 Is it best for me to make contact by email or telephone?

 Email is best.
 The doctors prefer to communicate with your cardiologist directly to ensure all necessary files are transferred to them for review at once, for candidacy.
 Have your doctors CC you on all communications.
 Contact information is provided below:

 The most recently published success rates are available as an excerpt of a paper Dr. Uechi published in October 2016 downloadable here.
 In short the paper states that more than 600 dogs have been operated on with a perioperative survival rate of 98% and discharge rate of 92%.